termsurf/base-book/text/packages.md

 MakeBaseNote (project name)

-make.base.link/@termsurf/buck-1234
+make.base.note/@termsurf/buck-1234
   Shows the rendering
-make.base.link/@termsurf/buck-1234/hint/:file+
+make.base.note/@termsurf/buck-1234/hint/:file+
-make.base.link/@termsurf/buck-1234/code/:file+
+make.base.note/@termsurf/buck-1234/code/:file+
-make.base.link
+make.base.note
   Try and share code
-base.link/dock/vercel/back
+base.note/dock/vercel/back
 ```

 Those are `sort make` decks under the hood, or `make true`.

 For now, it links to GitHub projects and deploys directly through
 vercel.
-You don't host the code on base.link.
+You don't host the code on base.note.

 show true (to your deck, so it gets published to the world)

-The decks that you publish to base.link are basically tools for the most
+The decks that you publish to base.note are basically tools for the most
 part, though they can be apps / sites.

 ```